daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to adjust the playback speed of embedded audio without distortion of pitch.
+#### The user must be able to adjust the playback speed of embedded audio without distortion of pitch

 The user must be able to control the playback rate of embedded audio, enabling faster or slower listening according to their preference.